Hello Kitty's Furry Tale Theater

-Hello Kitty's Furry Tale Theater is an animated series based on the Japanese character Hello Kitty, produced by DIC Enterprises and animated by Toei Animation.
+Hello Kitty's Furry Tale Theater is an animated series based on the Japanese character Hello Kitty, co-produced by DIC Enterprises and MGM/UA Television Productions and animated by Toei Animation.
 The series involves Hello Kitty and her friends (and occasionally family) doing their own version of popular fairy tales and stories.
 Each of the 13 episodes consisted of two 11-minute cartoons, for a total of 26 "shows"; each show was a spoof of a well-known fairy tale or movie.
+The series is notable for featuring Tara Strong in her first major role as a voice actress.